The Ultimate Baby Registry Checklist for Adoptive Parents

 • Outfit to wear coming home!

-I recommend printing this list or saving it to your phone.
-That way, you can keep organized before you build your adoption registry for your newborn.
-If you’ve already registered, then you can use this list to find out if you’ve forgotten anything.
+Print this list or save it to your phone.
+That way, you can stay organized before you build your adoption registry for your newborn.
+If you’ve already registered, you can use this list to see if you’ve forgotten anything.

 The list above is very extensive.
 But some things can get overlooked by hopeful adoptive parents in the final stage of their adoption journey; traveling to the hospital to meet their baby.
 So here are just a few additional suggestions for your adoption registry: